MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 and the container is isolated from the host's user-mode APIs and system services, an app inside a container requires more before it can do anything.-->

 To give the containerized app the ability to do something, the container needs its own copy of the operating system's APIs and system services.
-To get these, your container is based on a package that includes the appropriate system files (user mode libraries).
-This package is called a base image, but we'll talk more about container images more in a little bit.
+To get these, a container is based on a package that includes the appropriate system files (user mode libraries).
+This package is called a base image, but we'll talk about container images in a bit.